 Minimizes Urinary Tract Infections

-This tells you the percentage of patients that sustained a urinary tract infection.
-These infections are associated with insufficient hygiene.
+This is the percent of residents that suffered from a urinary tract infection.
+These infections may be associated with inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Crystal Heights Care Center, 16.77% of Patients use Anti-Psychotic Medication